-Primary Healthcare Practice Assistance Te Mahi Awhina Tuatahi (Level 4)
+Primary Care Practice Assistance Te Mahi Awhina Tuatahi (Level 4)

 - Work based, online delivery- two days at Wintec at the beginning of the programme